hunterhawes13/movie-search-reactjs/README.md

 See live site on [Heroku](https://aqueous-wildwood-9541.herokuapp.com/)

-This app was re-written using React.js and was initially written with plane HTML and Jade.
+This app was re-written using React.js.

-For me this was all brand new.
-I have never worked with React, Express, or Jade, so it really gave me a fresh perspective as a first time user.

 Below is my evaluation of the integrating the React MVC framework.

 ##Pros:
 - Opinionated, so there is are guidelines on development.